 We know that nerve compression can lead to sciatica.
 However, many patients do not realize that impingement on these mid to low sacral nerves also can cause incontinence, constipation, sexual dysfunction and other problems affecting the genitals, bladder, intestines and rectum.

-A common consequence of rectal dysfunction is hemorrhoids, since the nerves do not supply the digestive system with the correct signals to insure proper functionality.
+A common consequence of rectal dysfunction is hemorrhoids, since the nerves do not supply the digestive system with the correct signals to ensure proper functionality.
 In essence, the rate of digestion might be faster than normal and incomplete, which can result in chronic diarrhea.
 Alternately, the rate of digestion can be slow, resulting chronic constipation.
 Either of these scenarios can set the ideal tone for hemorrhoids to develop.

 Patients who suffer digestive difficulties, constipation or diarrhea due to innervation problems must be proactive in order to stay free of hemorrhoids.
 It is advised to speak to a physician about effective treatment options that might be able to better regulate the digestive cycle as a preventative measure.